InnerSourceCommons/managing-innersource-projects/introduction/scenarios.md

 Beyond the obvious profile, software development companies, let's see some scenarios or situations where inner source can help.

-## The Digital Transformation wave
+## The digital transformation wave

-During last years, many companies have started facing what they call their “Digital Transformation”, to become omnichannel companies[^4].
+During last years, many companies have started facing what they call their “Digital Transformation”, to become omnichannel companies[^1].
 They become heavy IT users and the key transformation steps usually are defined by

 -   breaking cross-organizational silos (cultural change)